 And there is a psychological element as well.
 Smokers for years associate puffing on something with a relaxing effect and that can be a habit which is hard to break.
 Especially with the stress of pregnancy.

-That's why if you truly cannot quit that e-cigarettes can help, it gives you the nicotine that your body craves but without the 4000 chemicals and the carbon monoxide.
+That's why if you truly cannot quit smoking then electronic cigarettes can help; it gives you the nicotine that your body craves but without the 4000 chemicals and other harmful chemicals.
 The carbon monoxide especially is terrible for the baby, and just taking that away can help a great deal (according to the NHS).

 E-cigarettes can also help with the psychological effect as well.
 As they are shaped in a cigarette shape and you breathe in vapour it feels more like a cigarette.